dnotes/svelte-summit-fall-2024/transcript.md

     import '@quickpickle/playwright/outcomes'
     ```

-3. We're going to add QuickPickle to `vite.config.ts`, and make sure that vitest recognizes our .feature files and our setup files.
-So:
+3. Add QuickPickle to `vite.config.ts`, and make sure that vitest recognizes our .feature files and our step definitions.
+If you have multiple environments, you can also use a vitest.workspace.ts file.

     ```ts
     import { sveltekit } from '@sveltejs/kit/vite';